ImdadMiran17/Cryptography-Practice-Cryptohack/Cheat_sheet.md

 [Tonelli Shanks](https://www.geeksforgeeks.org/find-square-root-modulo-p-set-2-shanks-tonelli-algorithm/)

 > The Chinese Remainder Theorem gives a unique solution to a set of linear congruences if their moduli are coprime.
-This means, that given a set of arbitrary integers a<sub>i</sub>, and pairwise coprime integers ni, such that the following linear congruences hold:
+This means, that given a set of arbitrary integers a<sub>i</sub>, and pairwise coprime integers n<sub>i</sub>, such that the following linear congruences hold: